Getting started

 - Mortgage Balance — set a specific mortgage balance.

-Each override shows the baseline value (what the engine would have calculated) alongside your override so you can see the difference.
-The Active Overrides summary table gives you a quick view of all overrides across all years.
+Each field shows the baseline value (what the engine would have calculated) alongside your value so you can see the difference.
+The Active Adjustments summary table at the top of the modal gives you a quick view of all active fields.

-Overrides cascade forward.
-When you override income in a given year, that override becomes the new baseline for subsequent years.
-The engine applies your growth rates starting from the overridden value.
-For example, if your calculated income in year 5 would be $8,000/month but you override it to $6,000, year 6 will grow from $6,000 (not $8,000).
-This continues until you set another override.
+Adjustments cascade forward.
+When you adjust income in a given year, that value becomes the new baseline for subsequent years.
+The engine applies your growth rates starting from the adjusted value.
+For example, if your calculated income in year 5 would be $8,000/month but you adjust it to $6,000, year 6 will grow from $6,000 (not $8,000).
+This continues until you set another adjustment.

 - Start Rampdown at Age — when to begin reducing income (30–100).